Ranish-Shrestha/Book_API/README.md

 - Go to Security -> Users.
 Add Create local user with `nx-admin` role.
 - Go to Security -> Realms and transfer `npm Bearer Token Realm` to Active cards.
   ![Nexus_Realm](images/Nexus_Realm.png)

+## To publish file using npm publish

 - Go to bash and execute the following code and enter Username and Password.

 ```sh
 npm login --registry=http://10.0.0.247:8081/repository/npm-book-group/
 ```

-Similarly, again execute the following code and enter the same Username and Password.
+- Similarly, again execute the following code and enter the same Username and Password.

 ```sh
 npm login --registry=http://10.0.0.247:8081/repository/npm-book-repo/
 ```

-Finally, execute the following code.
+- Finally, execute the following code.

 ```sh
 cat ~/.npmrc